iammrmikeman/MODGPT-DOCUMENTATION/README.md

 🔖 MODGPT-DOCUMENTATION – Public Showcase (No Source Code) “The future of AI-driven game development begins here.”

-This repository contains a high-level, read-only documentation snapshot of MODGPT — a proprietary AI-powered game modding and automation framework built on memory governance, doctrinal enforcement, and swarm-based intelligence.
+This repository contains a high-level, read-only documentation snapshot of MODGPT — a proprietary AI-powered game modding and automation framework built on memory governance, doctrinal enforcement, true comunication, real time memory intelligence.

 🧠 No source code or logic included